 This webinar will introduce the federal transportation authorization and its various funding streams.
-Margo Pedroso, the Safe Routes to School National Partnership’s Deputy Director, is a presenter.
+Margo Pedroso, the Safe Routes Partnership’s Deputy Director, is a presenter.
 The webinar will include recommendations on how to ensure that investments in transportation are made equitably, so that all children and families have access to safe, reliable, affordable transportation options that encourage healthy, active lifestyles.

 Thursday, September 23

 "Hide and Seek: Where is Your School and How Do You Get There?"

 Safe Routes to School and school siting guidelines within the framework of broader sustainable community development will be discussed during this webinar.
 Experts, including the Partnerships State Network Director, Robert Ping, will offer effective tactics for community leaders, schools and parents to help more children safely walk and bicycle to school.

 Thursday, October 7